When it comes to decorative planters to enhance your commercial property, think big.

 Really big.

-Supersize containers — big enough to hold trees — make an instant impressive impact when used in the landscaping of hotels, office buildings, shopping plazas and other commercial properties.
+Supersize containers — large enough to hold trees — make an instant, impressive impact when used in the landscaping of hotels, office buildings, shopping plazas, and other commercial sites.

 Many commercial property owners skimp on planters.
 They either don't use enough to make an impact, or their planters are too small to be noticed.